darioalessandro/darioalessandro.github.io/_posts/2017-03-05-Go-cheatsheet.markdown

     dailyAverageMaternalMilkConsumption() float64
 }
 ```
-Let's define a couple of Mammals and have them implement "mlOfMilkNeeded"
+Let's define a couple of Mammals and have them implement "dailyAverageMaternalMilkConsumption"

 ```go
 type Human struct {